theo-armour/agenda/2-2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-07-16

+I organize the French wine and cheese tasting that took place here today.
+Four cheeses and four wines, all French.
+I was worried it was going to be too much, but every plate was scraped clean and every glass was empty.
+I don't have the other people's photos yet, but all I have is a photo of the chef who prepared the layout.

 ## 2025-07-15

 My Alix has a new boyfriend, Jerry.
 He has three young sons.
 They are all going to spend ten days camping in France.
 Alix took a photo of the boys playing with their devices in the car.
 I used AI to animate the photo.
 Here the link to the album: